microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

 31. Within the Remote Desktop session to **DC1**, in Visual Studio Code, open the newly extracted PowerShell script **AppProxy-GuestAccountCreation-v1.0.3.ps1** and modify its content by updating it to match the following:

-    > **Note:** If you can't open the file for some reason, you can use the **Open folder** option in Visual Studio Code to open the folder containing the script.
+    > **Note**: If you can't open the file for some reason, you can use the **Open folder** option in Visual Studio Code to open the folder containing the script.

     ```pwsh
     $B2BGroupSid = "TODO" #Fabrikam B2B users Azure AD group's ObjectID that you identified earlier in this exercise.